LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/built_in_0.rst

    built_in

 Declares an entity as built-in.
-Built-in entities cannot be redefined once loaded.
+Built-in entities must be static and cannot be redefined once loaded.

 Template and modes
 ------------------